 The Master of Arts in Global Studies attracts a very diverse group students, from recent undergradutes to career professionals who are seeking an advanced degree-- all of whom are equally passionate about global issues.
-Although the program has a rolling admissions deadline (beginning January 15), priority for admissions and scholarships is given to those who apply earlier.
-Applications are reviewed until the cohort is filled.
+Although the program has a rolling admissions deadline through May 1, priority for admissions and scholarships is given to those who apply earlier.
 Although students typically enroll full-time, the program can also be completed on a part-time basis.

 Full information is available on the Graduate School of Arts and Sciences website.
-Applications to the Graduate School of Arts and Sciences use an electronic application, which is the preferred method.
-You will be able to upload a resumé and personal statement through this application, as well as notify your recommenders to submit their reference letters online.
+Applications to the Graduate School of Arts and Sciences use an electronic application, to which you will be able to upload a resumé and personal statement, as well as notify your recommenders to submit their reference letters online.

-To apply for the M.A. program, you need to submit:
+To apply for the Global Studies M.A. program, you need to submit:

 - An online application;